-If you are don’t be alarmed, you are not alone.
+If you are, don’t be alarmed, you are not alone.

 The good news is that there are strategies you can start implementing today to increase your traffic and online art sales.

-In this post, you will discover how pillar content generates traffic to your artist website and how to get started.
+This post will discover how pillar content generates traffic to your artist website and how to get started.

 - Pillar Content Strategy For Artists

 - How Pillar Content Generates Traffic

 - What Is A Pillar Content Strategy

 - How To Get Started With Pillar Content

 - Proofread Your Article Before You Hit Publish

 - Go Back to Your Article